FDio/csit/docs/content/introduction/automating_vpp_api_flag_day.md

   Full name could be VPP API Change, but as no CSIT change is named "API change" (and this document does not talk about other FD.io or external projects), "API change" is shorter.

-  TODO: Is there a magic incantation for Gerrit WebUI to search for API changes?
-  Open, -1 from api-crc job, +1 from other (non-csit) jobs.

 + A *blocked change*: The name for open Gerrit Change for VPP repository that got -1 from some of voting verify jobs.